samn47/discord-remote-screenshot-taker/README.md

 ## Notes
 - Made only for educational purposes.
-- I am not responsible of any illegal activities you could possibly do with this program.
+- I am not responsible of any illegal activities you could possibly do with this program or with an edited version of it.
 - It does not have a native builder for .EXE files.
+- Use an IDE to run it. otherwise it won't work.